moderntribe/square1-global-docker/README.md

 1. Run tests in a different container: `so test --container=php-fpm -- run integration`.
 1. Run tests with xdebug: `so test -x -- run integration`

+### Export a test database

+When upgrading WordPress versions in your project, often a database migration must occur and Acceptance Tests will fail for this reason.
+After upgrading WordPress in your project, it's a good idea to create a new test database dump and commit it to your repo.

+> Note: Make sure you've already run `so bootstrap` to make sure the test databases already
+> exist.

+1. cd anywhere into your started SquareOne project.
+2. Run `so export-test-db` and it will export to `/application/www/dev/tests/tests/_data/dump.sql` in the docker container, or `dev/tests/tests/_data/dump.sql` on your host machine.
+3. Customize the output path/file name in the docker container for custom projects: `so export-test-db --output-path=/application/www/test.sql`
+4. Run in a different docker container for custom projects: `so export-test-db --container=php-custom-container`

 ### Enable/disable xdebug

 > Note: Disabling xdebug when you don't need it can improve loading performance, especially on macOS.
 This setting is **not persistent**.
 The default in the php-fpm container is `on`.
 You'll need to run `so xdebug